 Stressed, overworked muscles, ligaments, and tendons can lead to pain, and shock wave therapy can help.
 It reduces that discomfort.
 The tretament works where other efforts to lower pain have failed.

 The treatment is also known as extracorporeal (external) shock wave therapy, or ESWT.
-The Guyer Institute and Synergy Spa offer this promising, non-invasive pain relief program.
+The Guyer Institute offer this promising, non-invasive pain relief program.

 Patients report significant pain reduction after low-level sound waves are applied.
 They point to overall feelings of elevated wellness.

 Our expert staff administers the exciting shock wave therapy.
 “It’s really remarkable the effects I see and hear about,” Lori Rivera, ND says.

 “These sound waves are clearly helping to stimulate circulation.
 This can lower both acute and chronic pain in the people I see.”

 Several areas of the body treated with EWST therapy show decreased pain levels.
 They include the knee, heel, foot, ankle, hamstring, back, neck, shoulder, wrist, and hand.